Co-Founder of Chaa Creek Lodge Was One of World’s Earliest Proponents of Sustainable Tourism

 Meg: Belize has a rich Mayan heritage.
 Can you share some of your earliest personal experiences of the Mayan culture?

-Lucy: The Cayo district has been called the heartland of the Mesoamerican Maya where it is neigh impossible to walk more than 10 miles in any direction without treading upon someone’s ancient home or immortal remains.
+Lucy: The Cayo district has been called the heartland of the Mesoamerican Maya where it is near impossible to walk more than 10 miles in any direction without treading upon someone’s ancient home or immortal remains.
 The Maya-mestizo were our earliest mentors when we settled in the Macal River Valley and began the process of subsistence farming in 1977 on our government land-leased farm.
 They taught us how to plant crops according to the phases of the moon and build our houses out of poles and sticks and palm leaves.
 We learned how to make faux cement floors out of white marl and corn-soaked water.

 When we made our entry into tourism with our home-made cottage in 1981, it was the Maya-Mestizo who joined our forces to help wash our two sets of sheets and towels in the Macal River.
 As we grew so did our working relationship with the Maya where we trained the indigenous from the south in all aspects of hotel business.
 Imagine training a person who never slept in a bed how to change one, who was accustomed to cooking on a fire hearth on the floor how to make bread in an oven, and how to wear shoes on feet with callused soles as thick as leather.